 Founder: Various leaders for different sects.
 There is no primary leader today.
+First started in the United States before the Civil War.

 Headquarters: Various major cities across the United States with state chapters.
 There does not appear to be a central headquarter of leadership for the movement.